kubernetes/enhancements/keps/sig-api-machinery/5958-client-opt-out-managedfields/README.md

 ## Summary

-This enhancement allows Kubernetes clients to opt-out of receiving `metadata.managedFields` in API responses (GET, LIST, and WATCH) via an HTTP `Accept` parameter.
+This enhancement allows Kubernetes clients to opt-out of receiving `metadata.managedFields` in API responses (GET, LIST, WATCH, PUT, and POST) via an HTTP `Accept` parameter.
 This reduces network bandwidth, API Server CPU serialization costs, and client-side memory allocations and Garbage Collection overhead.

 ## Motivation